rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode and GfG using Python.
 1. The problem is related to making two strings anagrams.
 Refer to Day62/Problem 1.pdf for more information regarding the problem.
 2. The problem is to return a fair candy swap probability.
 Refer to Day62/Problem 2.pdf for detailed information.

+## Day 63
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to find the maximum area of an island in the given 2D array.
+Refer to Day63/Problem 1.pdf for more information regarding the problem.
+2. The problem is to return the preorder traversal of a tree.
+Refer to Day63/Problem 2.pdf for detailed information.